Giving loads of laundry love through the holidays

 4. Don’t let stains be the grinch

 Pretreating stains from mom’s cranberry sauce or the gravy spots on that apron will help minimize laundry maintenance later.
-Ensure you read the label of the spoiled material before taking action.
+Ensure you read the label of the soiled material before taking action.
 After, gently scrape off excess food residue before treating according to the instructions.

 5. Don’t be left holding the laundry bag